raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 To summarize what we have accomplished so far:

 We wrote what we might call _finite-state recognizer combinators_, functions that take one or more finite-state recognizers as arguments, and return a finite-state recognizer.
-The combinators we've written so far implement the operations `union`, `catenation`, `intersection`, `kleene*`, and `kleene+`.
+The combinators we've written so far implement the operations `union`, `catenation`, `intersection`, and `kleene*`.

 There is a set of all finite-state recognizers, and a corresponding set of all descriptions of finite-state recognizers.
 Each one of our combinators takes one or more members of the set of all descriptions of finite-state recognizers and returns a member of the set of all descriptions of finite-state recognizers.

 When we have a set, and an operation on members of that set always returns a member of that set, we say that "The set is closed under that operation."
-We can thus say that the set of all descriptions of finite-state recognizers is closed under the operation of applying the `union`, `catenation`, `intersection`, `kleeneStar`, and `kleenePlus` functions we've written.
+We can thus say that the set of all descriptions of finite-state recognizers is closed under the operation of applying the `union`, `catenation`, `intersection`, and `kleeneStar` functions we've written.

 And by induction, we can then say that the set of languages that finite-state recognizers can recognize is closed under the operations `union`, `catenation`, and `kleene*`.
-We can _also_ say that they are closed under `intersection` and `kleene+`.
-And there are other operations that we haven't explored, like `optional`, `complementation`, `difference`, or `xor`, and the set of all languages is closed under those operations as well.
+(We can _also_ say that they are closed under `intersection`, an operation we defined but that isn't used in formal regular expressions.)

+And there are other operations that we haven't explored yet--like  `kleene+`, `optional`, `complementation`, `difference`, and `xor`--and the set of all languages is closed under those operations as well.

 This property of "languages that finite-state recognizers can recognize being closed under the operations `union`, `catenation`, and `kleene*`" will come in very handy below when we show that for every formal regular expression, there is an equivalent finite-state recognizer.